Slava/vimrc/README.md

   languages
 - everything is `<C-n>` and `<C-p>` centric.
 Because I mapped them to my thumb on Kinesis doesn't mean it is great for everyone
-- the completion popup on the top is annoying and I would love it was on the bottom, didn't figure out how to do that yet.
-Repaint time on in-console vim is terrible.

 Feature requests
 ---

 - Fixed identation for JS, Handlebars and CSS
 - no dependency on fonts
-- Put the damn popup on the bottom

 Installation
 ---